 - Don't slice the apples too thinly. ¼" is the sweet spot that will allow the apples to get tender, but will ensure that they don't turn into a mushy mess!

-- The apple mixture will start to release a lot of liquid as it sits, so it's important to mix it together just before adding it to the puff pastry crust.
-As the apples release their juices in the oven, the flour and the heat will work to thicken the mixture.
-If the apples release their juices before going in the oven, you'll end up with a messier tart as the juices will run all over.
+- Combine the apple mixture just before adding it to the puff pastry crust.
+In the oven, the flour and the heat will work to thicken the mixture.
+But if the apples release their juices before going in the oven, you’ll end up with a messier tart as the juices will run all over.

-- Due to the moisture being released in the apples, chances are good your tart will overflow at some point during the cooking process with the delicious sugary butter mixture you've created.
-This is totally normal and to be expected!
-It's also why we line the baking sheet with parchment paper.
-The sugary mixture will cook and harden around the tart.
+- Your tart may overflow at some point — that’s normal!
+It’s also why we line the baking sheet with parchment paper.
+As the moisture is released in the apples, the delicious sugary butter mixture will start to seep.
+This mixture will cook and harden around the tart.
 Just use a sharp knife to carefully cut it off before serving.

 This post was originally published in October 2018.
-It was updated in September 2021 to include process shots, step-by-step instructions and tips for making the very best apple tart every single time!
+It was updated in October 2023 to help you make the very best apple tart every single time!

 Simple and delicious ..made one with apricot jam and another with fig preserves….both delicious!!!